Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 13, 2019

 What should women do if they need to take an antibiotic while on the pill to prevent pregnancy?

-If a woman is taking an antibiotic or other medication known to interfere with birth control pills, it’s crucial that she uses an additional contraceptive method.
-It’s also a good idea to use this backup method for at least a month after stopping antibiotics.
-Even just one missed pill or one pill rendered ineffective can induce ovulation.
-Doctors usually recommend women use either condoms or spermicide as a backup birth control method.
+If a woman is taking an antibiotic or other medication known to interfere with birth control pills, it’s crucial that she uses an additional contraceptive method aka “back up method” or abstain from sexual intercourse, if that’s possible.
+It’s a good idea to use this backup method for at least a month after stopping antibiotics.
+Even just one missed pill or one pill rendered ineffectively antibiotics can cause ovulation and thus, pregnancy.
+Doctors recommend women use either condoms or spermicide as a backup birth control method.

 Even though the pill can fail while a woman is taking antibiotics, it is still a highly effective and safe contraceptive method to prevent unintended pregnancy.
 Companies like Pandia Health are leading the way to giving women safe and convenient access to birth control pills with birth control delivery services.
 When women have the ability to plan their pregnancies, they experience better health outcomes for themselves and any children they choose to have.